EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 A nice feature of MongoDB is its autovivification ability (aka dynamic schemas), which means unlike Postgres you do not have to create your tables first, but can simply ask MongoDB to do an insert, and it will create the table (or, in mongospeak, the collection) automatically for you.

-Because MongoDB has no concept of transactions, and because Bucardo does not update, but does deletes plus inserts (for reasons I'll not get into today), there is one more trick Bucardo does when replicating to a MongoDB instance.
-A collection named 'bucardo_status' is created and updated at the start and the end of a sync (a replication event).
-Thus, your application can pause if it sees this table has a 'started' value, and wait until it sees 'complete' or 'failed'.
+Because MongoDB has no concept of transactions, and because Bucardo does not update, but does deletes plus inserts (for reasons I’ll not get into today), there is one more trick Bucardo does when replicating to a MongoDB instance.
+A collection named ‘bucardo_status’ is created and updated at the start and the end of a sync (a replication event).
+Thus, your application can pause if it sees this table has a ‘started’ value, and wait until it sees ‘complete’ or ‘failed’.
 Not foolproof by any means, but better than nothing :) You should, of course, carefully consider the way your app and Bucardo will coordinate things.

 Feedback from Postgres or MongoDB folk is much appreciated: there are probably some rough edges, but as you can see from above, the basics are there are working.
-Feel free to email the [bucardo-general mailing list](https://mail.endcrypt.com/mailman/listinfo/bucardo-general) or make a feature request / bug report on the [Bucardo Bugzilla page](http://bucardo.org/bugzilla/).
+Feel free to email the [bucardo-general mailing list](https://mail.endcrypt.com/mailman/listinfo/bucardo-general) or make a feature request / bug report on the [Bucardo GitHub page](https://github.com/bucardo/bucardo/issues).